cocos/cocos-docs/en/advanced-topics/engine-customization.md

 gulp init
 ```

 - If you get an error like the one below, please download the zip file manually.
 The reason for the error is that a python library version is too low, but the upgrade is cumbersome.
-The simpler method is to download the zip file and manually put it under the C++ engine repo and rename it to `v3-deps-54` (you do not need to unzip the zip file.) and rerun the initialization repo command.
+The simpler method is to download the zip file and manually put it under the Cocos2d-x engine repo and rename it to `v3-deps-54` (you do not need to unzip the zip file.) and rerun the initialization repo command.

 ```bash
 > ==> Ready to download 'v3-deps-54.zip' from